 IDA decided to apply our Quality Assurance process to generic ARVs being manufactured by Indian suppliers, and we approved those manufacturers that met IDA’s strict standards.
-IDA’s actions gave health care providers in the developing world the confidence to purchase Indian generic drugs, allowing them to treat patients at a fraction of the earlier cost.
+IDA’s actions gave health care providers in the developing world the confidence to purchase Indian generic medicines, allowing them to treat patients at a fraction of the earlier cost.

-In the years since, IDA has continued to supply quality-approved ARV medications to customers worldwide.
+In the years since, IDA has continued to supply quality-approved ARV medication to customers worldwide.
 We can provide both generic and branded products, and we have experience working in countries where patent laws are in effect, or where compulsory licensing is being used to import products.

 IDA is committed to taking an active role in creating an AIDS-free generation.
 We do so by increasing the availability of affordable, quality products and by offering a one-stop shop for products for HIV / AIDS prevention, detection and treatment, including:

 - Male and female condoms

 - Male circumcision kits